lonsing/demiurge/README.txt

 -------------------------
 Pre-compiled Linux binaries of the tool can be found in tool/build/src/demiurge-bin and tool/build/src/demiurge-debug.
 At the moment, we support Unix-based operating systems only.
+The pre-compiled binaries expect to find an executable of the tool ABC [1] at $DEMIURGETP/abc/abc/abc.
+Depending on the command-line options (e.g., if you want to use a QBF solver as an external process) other third-party tools may also be necessary.
+Execute the script tool/ext_tools/install_all.sh to install them all.
+You can also execute specific scripts for specific tools if you do not need them all.

-In order to compile these binaries yourself you need to:
+In order to compile the binaries yourself you need to:
  - Make sure that GNU make, the GNU C compiler gcc, and the GNU C++ compiler g++ is installed on your system.
 On Debian-based Linux systems (such as Ubuntu), you can do this by typing